We Bought a Zoo: Casting

 Crowe traveled to the set of the film True Grit to persuade actor Matt Damon to take on the role of the lead character in the film.
 Crowe also presented a script of the film, a CD of songs that Crowe burned himself of live versions of classic songs, and a copy of the 1983 film Local Hero, with instructions "to not just read the script and make a decision".
 Damon was persuaded to play the role after he was moved by the music and found that Local Hero was a "masterpiece".
 As for Crowe himself, he had already decided on Damon halfway through their meeting, though the distributor Fox still had a shortlist of candidates to play this role.

 Soundtrack

-In August 2011, it was announced that Icelandic musician Jón Þór "Jónsi" Birgisson, the lead singer of the band Sigur Rós, would be composing the music scores for We Bought a Zoo.
+In August 2011, it was announced that Icelandic musician Jón Þór "Jónsi" Birgisson, the lead singer and guitarist of the band Sigur Rós, would be composing the music scores for We Bought a Zoo.
 Director Crowe described the choice as "only natural", since "Jónsi has been a part of the making of We Bought A Zoo from the very beginning".

-The song Gathering Stories was on the shortlist of 39 songs that have a chance of being nominated for Best Original Song Oscar at the 84th Academy Awards.
+The song Gathering Stories was on the shortlist of 39 songs that had a chance of being nominated for Best Original Song Oscar at the 84th Academy Awards.
 This song was co-written by Jonsi Birgisson and Cameron Crowe.

 While the official CD release of the movie soundtrack only includes music by Jón Þór "Jónsi" Birgisson and Sigur Rós, the complete soundtrack of the film included a variety of artists.